GonzagaRobotics/ArmSoftware/README.md

 - You can check your routing tables to see if it's been set appropriately with `ip r`.
 Running `route` can also be used, but might be less clear about the gateway.
 - Retry the ssh'ing into the Pi.

-If these steps don't work, continue using `ip a`, `ip r`, and `route` to check the status of your device.
-You may need to disable some network managing services temporarily and retry these steps.
+If these steps don't work, continue using `ip a`, `ip r`, and `route` to check the status of your device throughout these steps.
+You may need to disable some network managing services temporarily and retry.
+You can also flush the routes and addresses of your ethernet device and try again.
+Note that you can also remove addresses by replacing the `add` with `del` in the above commands.